In Western countries, almost all malaria occurs in travellers; therefore, the diagnosis may be missed if a history of travel is not elicited.

 London School of Hygiene and Tropical Medicine

-Dr Ron Behrens and Mariyam Mirfenderesky would like to gratefully acknowledge Dr Signe Maj Sorensen, Dr Joanna Allen, Dr Simon Warren, and Dr Behzad Nadjm, previous contributors to this monograph.
-SMS, JA, and SW declare that they have no competing interests.
-BN is an author of a reference cited in this monograph.
+Dr Ron Behrens would like to gratefully acknowledge Mariyam Mirfenderesky, Dr Signe Maj Sorensen, Dr Joanna Allen, Dr Simon Warren, and Dr Behzad Nadjm, previous contributors to this topic.
+MM, SMS, JA, and SW declare that they have no competing interests.
+BN is an author of a reference cited in this topic.

 Head of the Travel Clinic